robh-01/top-curriculum/foundations/introduction/how_this_course_will_work.md

+# Is this the start of something Great?

 ### Introduction

 The Odin Project is an open-source community dedicated to providing the best information sources to take you from zero to a full-stack developer.